Propagation effects of Lorentz violation in gravitational waves: Polarization structure of Lorentz--violating gravitational waves

 In momentum space, the Lorentz--violating operators are indicated by a hat and are obtained by substituting spacetime derivatives with factors of the wave four--momentum according to $\partial_\mu \to i p_\mu$.

 The modified dispersion relation in Eq.~\eqref{mdr5} shows that Lorentz violation can affect gravitational wave propagation in three fundamentally distinct ways.
 One class of effects alters the angular response of the waves.
-If rotational symmetry is not preserved, the propagation becomes anisotropic, and the resulting behavior depends—within a fixed observer frame—on coefficients carrying explicit spatial indices.
+If rotational symmetry is not preserved, the propagation becomes anisotropic, and the resulting behavior depends---within a fixed observer frame---on coefficients carrying explicit spatial indices.
 A separate modification concerns the dependence of the propagation speed on frequency.
 Such dispersion emerges whenever the effective operators depend on the wave momentum.
 In contrast, frequency--independent propagation is possible only in the special case of mass dimension $d=4$ operators, where the dynamics are controlled solely by the tensor $\Tilde{\hat{s}}^{\mu\rho\nu\sigma}$.
 Finally, Lorentz violation may induce a separation of polarization states during propagation.
 The existence of two distinct branches in the solutions of Eq.~\eqref{mdr5} reflects birefringence, signaling that different polarizations travel with different phase velocities.
-This phenomenon arises exclusively from the $\Tilde{\hat{q}}^{\mu\rho\nu\sigma}$ and $\Tilde{\hat{k}}^{\mu\nu\rho\sigma}$ sectors and therefore requires operators of mass dimension $d>4$.
-This is precisely the scenario examined in this work.
+This phenomenon arises from the $\Tilde{\hat{q}}^{\mu\rho\nu\sigma}$ and $\Tilde{\hat{k}}^{\mu\nu\rho\sigma}$ sectors and therefore requires operators of mass dimension $d>4$. {In the isotropic truncation adopted below, only the birefringent contribution associated with $\mathring{k}^{(5)}_{(V)}$ is retained, while directional anisotropies are not included.}